Impact-Subsea/sdkExample/README.md

     $ cd sdkExample
     ```

-4. Create a new build directory and change into it:
+4. Clone the git submodules.

     ```bash
+    $ git submodule update --init --recursive --remote
+    ```

+5. Create a new build directory and change into it:

+    ```bash
     $ mkdir build
     $ cd build
     ```

-5. Run cmake on the parent directory to generate makefile:
+6. Run cmake on the parent directory to generate makefile:

     ```bash
     $ cmake -DCMAKE_BUILD_TYPE=Debug ..